 It’s worth pointing out, however, that, like most things in life, not all prenatal vitamins are created equal.
 “Prenatal vitamins brands vary in their vitamin and mineral composition and quantities, and there are, unfortunately, no government standards for what a prenatal vitamin must contain,” warns Dr. Wallace.
 For this reason, he urges expecting parents to be savvy consumers.

-Which is the best prenatal vitamins?
+Which is the best prenatal vitamin?

 The most important thing you can do is choose a prenatal vitamin with 100 percent of the Daily Value (DV) of folic acid to decrease the risk of neural tube defects in the baby Dr. Wallace explains.
 “Most neural tube defects occur during the first month of pregnancy, so again, don’t just start taking a prenatal vitamin once you have become pregnant,” he says.
 He recommends starting the regimen at least one month prior to becoming pregnant.